Tag: #CarolinaCuisine #southcarolina #NorthCarolina

 -

-Boiled Peanuts are a Carolina classic!
-Peanuts, also known as ground nuts, or goober peas are mostly grown in tropical and subtropical climates and flourish under Carolina conditions.
+Boiled Peanuts are a Carolina classic, a true Seasonal Southern Snack Peanuts, also known as ground nuts, or goober peas are mostly grown in tropical and subtropical climates and flourish under Carolina conditions.
 They are grown as both grain legumes for their edible seeds and as oil crops in Southeast U.S.A.
-Peanuts and peanut products are found in everything from…
+Peanuts and peanut products…

 Written by